EMR

 Portals for Patients:

-EMRs give patients easy access to their medical records.
-Most electronic medical record software includes an online interface where patients may view their previous visits, medication history, and lab results from a specific healthcare facility in a safe environment.
+EMRs provide patients with convenient access to their medical records.
+Most EMR software features an online portal where patients can safely view their visit history, medication records, and lab results from a designated healthcare facility.

 E-Prescribing: